+ National Sample Yearbook for Balfour: 2013, 2014, 2015, 2018 (Flight is used as a textbook by student journalists across the country!)

-THEMES+ 2018 (vol. 10): "X" marks the spot, or in this case, the theme, of our special tenth anniversary edition of Flight.+ 2017 (vol. 9): "Illuminate" shined a light on the inside story of all things HVA.+ 2016 (vol. 8): "You are here" showcased what it meant to be a Hawk and what life in the Valley was really like.+ 2015 (vol. 7): “Outspoken” featured hundreds of quotes from students and explained how the student body vocalized and mobilized.
+THEMES+ 2019 (vol. 11): "Out of the Blue" will focus on what it means to be a Hawk and on the explosive growth in Hardin Valley.+ 2018 (vol. 10): "X" marked the spot, or in this case, the theme, of our special tenth anniversary edition of Flight.+ 2017 (vol. 9): "Illuminate" shined a light on the inside story of all things HVA.+ 2016 (vol. 8): "You are here" showcased what it meant to be a Hawk and what life in the Valley was really like.+ 2015 (vol. 7): “Outspoken” featured hundreds of quotes from students and explained how the student body vocalized and mobilized.

 + 2014 (vol. 6): "Connections" used a running series of photos and arrows to show unusual connections between hundreds of students.